zqwei/Im-phys-org/README.md

 ## Code architecture
 ### Frontend
-Frontend of the website is based on Semantic-UI and JQuery.
+~~Frontend of the website is based on Semantic-UI and JQuery.~~
+* Frontend of the website is written using Pug (Jade) and express.js.

 ### Backend
 Backend of the website is implemented by Node.Js and CouchDB.